I-4-2-10.Assembly of Procedural Material for the Certified Administrative Record

 Representative fee petitions or correspondence solely regarding representative fees, waiver of fees, etc.;

-Disability Determination Service correspondence (unless SSA sent a copy to the claimant or his or her representative);
+Disability Determination Service correspondence (unless SSA sent a copy to the claimant or the claimant's representative);

 Envelope transmitting correspondence (unless it is essential to establish a mailing date);

-Additional evidence received after the AC denied the request for review, dismissed the request for review, or issued a decision because this evidence was not submitted while the claim was pending before the agency.
+Additional evidence received after the AC denied the request for review, dismissed the request for review, issued a decision, or declined to assume jurisdiction because this evidence was not submitted while the claim was pending before the agency.

-The CRA will resolve any question of whether to include an item by consulting with the branch chief.
+The court legal assistant will resolve any question of whether to include an item by consulting with the branch chief.

 D. Assembling the Procedural Documents

-For the procedural documents in the CAR, the CRA will:
+For the procedural documents in the CAR, the court legal assistant will:

 Assemble and index documents in reverse chronological order;